How to Make a Visual Essay

 Introduction: How will you interest your viewer?
 Your first few images need to tell the viewer the subject and the question and grab their attention.

-Body: How will you present your claim thesis?
+Body: How will you present your thesis?
 Will you tell it in a voice over?
 Write it on a picture or on a screen by itself?
-Would it be more effective to tell your main reasons first and then put your claim idea at the end in the conclusion?
+Would it be more effective to tell your main reasons first and then put your main idea at the end in the conclusion?

 What types of images could help you to prove your main reasons for your claim?
 Remember that it is usually important to order your ideas from least to most important, so put your best reasons last.
 You might want to make a list of the types of images you want.
 Be sure to indicate any images you already have.